behance/jasmine-stray-promises/README.md

 #### Other Promise implementations

-By default `jasmine-stray-promises` hook into the `window.Promise` implementation, but custom ones can be added as long as they implement the thenable interface (i.e. has a "then" method on it's prototype).
+By default `jasmine-stray-promises` hook into the `window.Promise` implementation, but custom ones can be added as long as they implement the thenable interface (i.e. has a "then" method on its prototype).

 ```javascript
 const bluebird = require('bluebird');